top of page

 • Use visuals and real-life examples to teach math

-• Celebrate your child’s strengths
+• Remember to celebrate your child’s strengths

 🌟Most importantly, remind your child that they are more than their learning difficulties.
 Their struggles with math do not define their intelligence or potential.